vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 worship of Sūrya and what rewards follow by offering them, Sūryarathayātrā-māhātmya-Bhav.
 I. 58.
 The car procession of

 the Sun takes place in M. If no procession is held every year then it should be held in the 12th year from the time when it was last held; it should not be held after short breaks in the continuity; a sūdra was not to climb upon the car of the Sun.
-The pūrnimās of Āṣ., K., and M. are the holiest times for this yatra.
+The pūrṇimās of Āṣ., K., and M. are the holiest times for this yatra.
 It may also be held on the 6th

 or 7th tithi falling on a Sunday.
 Sūryarrata-(1) fast on 6th tithi and worship of the Sun on 7th